 When writers support a claim, they need to provide enough reasons and evidence for readers to consider the claim as valid or right.
 When readers can clearly see the relationship between the claim and reasons or evidence, they can understand the full argument.
 This understanding may shape readers' opinions on the subject.
-To best shape readers' opinions, writers can use specific transitional words, phrases, and clauses to create cohesion and to clarify the relationship between the writer's claims, reasons, and evidence.
+To best shape readers' opinions, writers can use specific transitional words, phrases, and clauses to create cohesion and to clarify the relationship between the writer's claims and the reasons they provide as support.
+Transitions can also be used to connect claims to counterclaims and keep the ideas organized.